crithead/range/README.md

 # Range

-A tool for shell scripts that acts Python's range.
+A tool for shell scripts that acts like Python's range.

 Print a space-separated list of numbers from A (inclusive) to B (exclusive) at intervals of C to the standard output.